Dalit: Christianity

 Christian Dalits are found in India, Pakistan, Bangladesh, and Nepal.

-Mass conversions of lower caste Hindus to Christianity and Islam took place in order to escape the discrimination.
+Mass conversions of lower caste Hindus to Christianity took place in order to escape the discrimination.
 The main Dalit groups that participated in these conversions were the Chuhras of Punjab, Chamars of North India (Uttar Pradesh, Bihar and Madhya Pradesh), Vankars of Gujarat, and Pulayas of Kerala.

 The first people converted to Christianity by Jesuits of the Madura Mission were members of Nadars, Maravars, and Pallar.

 They believed that "Christianity is a true religion; a desire for protection from oppressors and, if possible, material aid; the desire for education for their children; and the knowledge that those who have become Christians had improved".

 Christianity was thought to be egalitarian and could provide mobility away from the caste.
-Sometimes the only change seen was their personal religious identity.
-Even after conversion, in some cases Dalits were discriminated against due to the "residual leftover" practice of caste discrimination from their previous traditions.
+Sometimes the only change seen was their religious identity.
+Even after conversion, in some cases, Dalits were discriminated against due to the "residual leftover" practice of caste discrimination from their previous traditions.
 This is attributed to the predominantly Hindu society they lived in.
 Discrimination against Dalit Christians also remained in interactions and mannerisms between castes; for example, during the earlier days, the 'lower caste Christians' had to [cover] their mouths when talking to a Syrian Christian.

-In many cases they were still referred to by their Hindu caste names: For example Pulayans in Kerala, Pariah in Tamil Nadu, and Madigas in Andra Pradesh, by members of all religious backgrounds.
+In many cases they were still referred to by their Hindu caste names: For example Pulayans in Kerala, Pariah in Tamil Nadu, and Madigas in Andhra Pradesh, by members of all religious backgrounds.

 Even after conversion, to some extent segregation, restriction, hierarchy, and graded ritual purity remained.
-Data shows that there is more discrimination and less class mobility among the people living in the rural areas, where incidents of caste discrimination is higher among people from all religious backgrounds.
+Data show that there is more discrimination and less class mobility among the people living in rural areas, where incidents of caste discrimination are higher among people from all religious backgrounds.

 In many cases, the churches referred to the Dalits as 'New Christians'.
 It is alleged to be a derogatory term which classifies the Dalit Christians to be looked down upon by other Christians.
-During the earlier days of Christianity, in some churches in south India the Dalits had either separate seating, or had to attend the mass outside.
+During the earlier days of Christianity, in some churches in south India, the Dalits had either separate seating or had to attend the mass outside.
 Dalit Christians are also said to be grossly underrepresented amongst the clergy in some places.

 Caste-based occupations held by Dalits also show a clear segregation which perpetuated even after becoming Christian.
-Occupational patterns (including manual scavenging) are prevalent among Dalit Christians in north-west India are said to be quite similar to that of Dalit Hindus.
+Occupational patterns (including manual scavenging) are prevalent among Dalit Christians in north-west India are said to be quite similar to those of Dalit Hindus.
 Occupational discrimination for Dalit Christians goes so far as to restrict not only employment but in some cases for clean sanitation and water.

 Islam

 Most of India's 140 million Muslims are descended from local converts.
 Many of them converted to Islam to escape Hindu upper-caste oppression.
-75% of the present Indian Muslim population as Dalits.
+75% of the present Indian Muslim population are Dalits.